EGA-archive/beacon2-ri-tools-v2/README.md

 #### VCF conversion config parameters
 The **num_variants** is the variable you need to write in case you are executing the vcf conversor (genomicVariations_vcf.py).
 This will tell the script how many vcf lines will be read and converted from the file(s).
-The **reference_genome** is the genome reference your vcf file is using to map the position of the chromosomes.
+The **reference_genome** is the genome reference your the tool is using to map the position of the chromosomes.
-The **chromosme** is the variable you need to write to let the conversor know which chromosomes will convert.
-This variable is an array of chromosomes you want to convert from you vcf.gz file.
-Write the cromosomes the same exact way they are written in the vcf file, e.g. 'chr22', '22', ...
-The **genomic_start_position** is the variable you need to write to tell the conversor from which position in the genome to start converting variants.
-The **genomic_end_position** is the variable you need to write to tell the conversor from which position in the genome to finish converting variants.

 ### Converting data from .vcf (.vcf.gz) file

 To convert data from .vcf (.vcf.gz) to .json, you will have to copy all the files you want to convert inside the [files_to_read folder](https://github.com/EGA-archive/beacon2-ri-tools-v2/tree/main/files/vcf/files_to_read).
-You will need to provide one .vcf.gz file and also one .vcf.gz.tbi file and save them in this folder.
-The .tbi file is the indexing file which helps the vcf converter to keep track of the file without having to use a lot of CPU memory.
-To create a .tbi file from a .vcf, you will need to download tabix and bgzip programs.
-Please, find a tutorial on how to create a .tbi file inside [UCSC Website](https://genome.ucsc.edu/goldenPath/help/vcf.html), following the step **Generating a VCF track**.
+You will need to provide one .vcf.gz file file and save it in this folder.

 ```bash
 docker exec -it ri-tools python genomicVariations_vcf.py